Can You Buy Travel Insurance After Booking a Trip?

 - Compare Policies From At Least 3 Companies: Use a comparison tool to review different policies and find a travel insurance company you can trust with a policy that will sufficiently cover your non-refundable expenses.

-- Consider your Specific Travel Plans: Tailor your coverage to match your itinerary.
+- Consider Your Specific Travel Plans: Tailor your coverage to match your itinerary.
 If you’re going on a cruise, look for policies with cruise-specific benefits, such as missed port protection or shipboard medical coverage.
 If you’re flying internationally, prioritize plans that offer strong emergency medical and evacuation coverage.
 The right policy should reflect the type of trip you’re taking and the risks you’re most concerned about.

 - Don’t Wait Until the Last Minute: Even though you can buy travel insurance until the day before you depart, we don’t recommend it.
 Waiting that long will limit your coverage.
 For example, if a storm is named, or you come down with an illness before you buy, you won’t be covered for related cancellations.
 Purchasing earlier gives you access to time-sensitive benefits and protects you if something goes wrong before your trip begins.